7 Things No One Tells You About Changing Your Name

 It will take some time before you get used to hearing your new last name.
-You may sit in your doctor's office waiting room and listen to a nurse call it several times before jumping out of your seat and apologizing profusely.
+You may sit in your doctor's office waiting room and listen to a nurse call it several times before finally jumping out of your seat.
 People will look at you like you've had a lobotomy.
 Don't worry—you'll adjust before your next checkup.

 6. You'll need to upgrade your tote bag.

-This is one of the “perks" of all the paper pushing—you'll have a new monogram!
+This is one of the "perks" of all the paper pushing—you'll have a new monogram!
 This means out with the old and in with the new tote bags, jewelry, stationery, luggage tags, towels—you get the idea.
 Word to the wise: Before you start stamping your initials on everything, make sure they work together.
-If your new letters leave you with something like SUK or FAT, opt for a two-letter monogram or use your new last initial on its own.
+If your new letters leave you with an odd combination, opt for a two-letter monogram or use your new last initial on its own.

 7. You may lose your frequent-flyer miles.